atextor/icat/README.md

 ![Output of sample.png](sample.256-color.png)

-For terminals that support 24-bit color (only Konsole and Yakuake are known to the authors at the time of this writing), this can be enabled using:
+For terminals that support 24-bit color (such as Konsole and Yakuake, see [this document](https://gist.github.com/XVilka/8346728) for more information about terminals and their color support), this can be enabled using:

 	icat -m 24bit sample.png